 It turns out that a charred eggplant behaves much the same as a charred pepper: after collapsing, it releases an astonishing amount of liquid and its flesh gently pulls from its blistered skin.
 And peeling a charred eggplant is no different than peeling a charred pepper — if you are patient with both the blackening and the cooling, the process is easy.
 Like the foil-covered roasting method, too, this technique produces a creaminess without the help of oil, and the charring moreover imparts such a nice smokiness to the eggplant’s flesh.

 I have been up to my eyeballs in eggplant this week, and I’ve been throwing them all — big dark globes, speckled Sicilians, baby zebras — on the grill, and I’m eager to explore more burnt eggplant dishes: stewed with tomatoes, onions and garam masala (Bittman), whipped with lemon, mint and pomegranate seeds (Ottolenghi and Tamimi), and simply left whole and tossed with olive oil, cilantro and lemon (Waters).
 Some sort of flatbread or grilled bread is a must with each of these preparations, and if you happen to have some za’atar in your pantry, the aromatic spice mixture complements the eggplant so nicely.
 Have a great weekend, Everyone.

 I used basil because I had some on hand, but feel free to use whatever herb you like best.
 The spread tastes incredibly delicious without any herbs, too, so just worry if you find yourself without any.
 Herbs do, however, add a bit of color and appeal to the dish, which is nice when you are serving for company.

-1 round pizza dough — I used a round of Lahey dough
+- 1 round pizza dough, I love the Lahey dough

 Incidentally, I have been loving my Baking Steel.
 More on this shortly.